 - erythromycin, rifampicin and carbapenem antibiotics such as Invanz and Merrem

 - acetazolamide (Diamox)

-If Valprease has been prescribed for your child, ensure that your child’s doctor is aware of any other medications that your child is taking, e.g. other medicines to treat epilepsy or aspirin.
-Children, especially young children, can be more sensitive to some of the side effects of this medicine.
+ving them Valprease, for example, aspirin or any other drugs used to treat epilepsy.
+Children, especially young children, can be more sensitive to some of the side effects of Valprease.